Order Flow Imbalance

 OFI = (Buy Volume − Sell Volume) / Total Volume

-At a macro level, OFI aggregated across correlated instruments — e.g., S&P 500 futures, ETF shares, and options — gives a multi-dimensional picture of true institutional positioning that single-instrument analysis misses.
+At the macro level, OFI aggregated across correlated instruments, S&P 500 futures, SPY ETF shares, and listed options delta flow, gives a multi-dimensional picture of true institutional positioning that single-instrument analysis structurally misses.
+Some quantitative desks construct cross-asset OFI baskets that weight individual instrument flows by their historical beta to a common risk factor, producing a composite signal cleaner than any single venue.

 Why It Matters for Traders

-OFI is one of the few genuinely predictive short-term signals in liquid markets, with academic studies (Cont, Kukanov & Stoikov, 2014) demonstrating that contemporaneous OFI explains 50–80% of short-term price changes in equities.
-For macro traders, this matters in several contexts:
+OFI is one of the few genuinely predictive short-term signals in liquid markets.
+Academic research (Cont, Kukanov & Stoikov, 2014) demonstrated that contemporaneous OFI explains 50–80% of short-term price changes in equities, a striking proportion given how efficiently prices are expected to incorporate information.
+For macro and institutional traders, this relevance extends across several distinct use cases:

-• Trend confirmation: A breakout accompanied by sharply positive OFI is far more likely to follow through than one driven by passive order book thinning.
+- Trend confirmation: A technical breakout accompanied by sharply positive OFI is far more likely to follow through than one driven by passive order book thinning or a simple absence of sellers.
+The distinction is critical at key chart levels.

-• Dealer positioning: Sustained OFI skews reveal when dealers are accumulating inventory they will need to hedge, creating mechanical price pressure detectable before it appears in open interest data.
+- Dealer inventory inference: Sustained directional OFI skews reveal when market makers and dealers are accumulating one-sided inventory they will ultimately need to hedge.
+This creates mechanical, predictable price pressure that often precedes moves visible in open interest or commitment of traders data by days.

-• FX markets: In spot FX, OFI analysis of interdealer flows helps identify FX intervention by central banks, whose order flow is characteristically large, directional, and time-clustered.
+- FX intervention detection: In spot FX, OFI analysis of EBS and Refinitiv interdealer flows has been used to identify central bank FX intervention, whose order flow is characteristically large, directional, and tightly time-clustered around round levels, a statistical fingerprint distinct from commercial or speculative flow.

 How to Read and Interpret It

-• Threshold divergence: When price makes a new high but OFI peaks below the prior swing high, it is a leading bearish divergence — buyers are less aggressive despite higher prices.
+- Threshold divergence: When price makes a new intraday high but OFI peaks below the prior swing high's reading, it constitutes a leading bearish divergence, buyers are less aggressive despite higher prices, signaling that the move is increasingly passive-order-driven and vulnerable to reversal.

-• Cross-asset OFI correlation: Simultaneous positive OFI in equity futures, Treasury futures selling, and dollar buying is a high-confidence risk-on signal.
+- Cross-asset OFI correlation: Simultaneous positive OFI in equity index futures, aggressive selling in Treasury futures (pushing yields higher), and dollar-buying OFI in DXY-proxy pairs constitutes a high-confidence risk-on regime signal that transcends any single market's noise.

 Historical Context

-During the March 2020 COVID crash, OFI metrics in S&P 500 futures hit extreme negative readings (≥−0.85 on normalized scales) for multiple consecutive sessions from March 9–18.
-The persistence of seller-initiated flow — even during intraday bounces — correctly signaled that institutional deleveraging had not cleared, consistent with the positioning washout that ultimately bottomed on March 23.
-Conversely, the reversal was confirmed by an abrupt OFI flip to +0.70 on March 24, the single largest daily OFI swing in the dataset, coinciding with Fed emergency facility announcements.
+During the March 2020 COVID crash, OFI metrics in E-mini S&P 500 futures hit extreme negative readings (≥ −0.85 on normalized scales) for multiple consecutive sessions from March 9–18.
+The persistence of seller-initiated flow, even during sharp intraday bounces, correctly signaled that institutional deleveraging had not cleared, consistent with the positioning washout dynamic that ultimately bottomed on March 23.
+The reversal was confirmed by an abrupt OFI flip to approximately +0.70 on March 24, the single largest daily OFI swing recorded in that dataset, coinciding precisely with Federal Reserve emergency credit facility announcements.
+Traders monitoring COFI saw it inflect positively a full session before price made a convincing higher low.

 Limitations and Caveats